FOGProject/fogproject-aws-devops/external_reporting/README.md

 ### Author: Wayne Workman
 ---
-This project is subject to the terms of the FOG Community Scripts license, found at the base of this repository.
+This project is subject to the terms of the repository license.

 "external_reporting" is a small project collects version information reported by FOG systems.
 You will find the Terraform here that creates the infrastructure as well as provisions the application used to collect the data.